-All requests for purchases must be submitted through Skyward Purchasing Module with the appropriate approvals.
-No purchases, charges, or commitments to buy goods or services for the district can be made without a signed PO number or Business Office approval.
-The district is not liable for purchases or services received without a valid signed purchase order.
+All requests for purchases must be submitted through the Purchasing Department on an official district purchase order (PO) form with the appropriate approval signatures.
+No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number.
 The district will not reimburse employees or assume responsibility for purchases made without authorization.
-Employees are not permitted to purchase supplies or equipment for personal use through the district.
-Contact Purchasing Department or visit website http://www.sharylandisd.org/Domain/30 for additional information on purchasing procedures.
+Employees are not permitted to purchase supplies or equipment for personal use through the district's business office.
+Contact the Purchasing Department or visit www.sharylandisd.org for additional information on purchasing procedures.